BlackPeter13/Vanito/README.md

 ## 🤝 Donation

-If you like my work, you can donate nito1q56ngvra0dg73k28xfakhtvarac2vulhpresage
+If you like my work, you can donate to nito1q56ngvra0dg73k28xfakhtvarac2vulhpresage